SpectrumIM/www/documentation/backends/libpurple.md

 - Some trouble with channels [https://github.com/EionRobb/purple-mattermost/issues/60](https://github.com/EionRobb/purple-mattermost/issues/60) and [https://github.com/SpectrumIM/spectrum2/issues/366](https://github.com/SpectrumIM/spectrum2/issues/366)

-### Notes on Mattermost support
+### Notes on Discord support

-To use disccord pidging from debian, backports packages is required
+To use discord from debian buster, backports packages is required
 	apt install purple-discord -t buster-backports

 To manage connexion and accept captcha link, [harmony client](https://github.com/taylordotfish/harmony) must be installed on the server.
 Debian doesn't provide an updated version.
 Script must be installed from source.